All Episodes

 Thank you for your call.

-It's National Squirrel Appreciation Day in the United States, also Martin Luther King Day, and also Coronation Day, Hump Day, uh starting the Obama second term.
+It's National Squirrel Appreciation Day in the United States, also Martin Luther King Day, and also Coronation Day, Hump Day, starting the Obama second term.

-And when Reagan did that in 1980, and people said, You're right, things have gotten worse since 1976.
+And when Reagan did that in 1980, and people said, you're right, things have gotten worse since 1976.

-Because when big government reaches a certain size, then that line doesn't work because you say, You're right, things aren't as good as they were four years ago.
+Because when big government reaches a certain size, then that line doesn't work because you say, you're right, things aren't as good as they were four years ago.

-Uh if things if this is what the economy is, if the economy is as bad as Mitt Romney says it is, then that's all the reason to vote for the security of the big government nanny.
+If this is what the economy is, if the economy is as bad as Mitt Romney says it is, then that's all the reason to vote for the security of the big government nanny.

-And he didn't think he didn't have an answer for that.
+And he didn't think, he didn't have an answer for that.

-If there's no possibility of getting a decent job, if there's no possibility of getting a pay rise, if there's no possibility of your house recovering the value you paid for it, if there's no possibility of you getting out from under your crippling college debt and your increased health care premiums and all the rest of it, uh then you could take a flyer.
+If there's no possibility of getting a decent job, if there's no possibility of getting a pay rise, if there's no possibility of your house recovering the value you paid for it, if there's no possibility of you getting out from under your crippling college debt and your increased health care premiums and all the rest of it, then you could take a flyer.

 You can take a flyer on the guy who's promising to get the economy going, or you can vote for the certainty of the big government nanny state.